 Tom Anglin began preaching in 1982 and pastoring in 1986.
 He has an extensive history in ministry that includes pastoring seven churches and founding a Teen Challenge Center for Boys.
 He has ministered in Romania and Uganda.
 He is a prison evangelist and a law enforcement chaplain and is a “Prison Volunteer of the Year” recipient.
 Pastor Anglin’s passion is winning and discipling souls, exhorting God’s people, and calling the body of Christ to come together.
-Pastor Tom has been married to Tammy King Anglin for over 38 years.
-They have four children—Ryan, Sarah, Destiny, and Tyler; eight grandchildren, and two more coming soon.
+Pastor Tom has been married to Tammy King Anglin for 39 years .
+They have four children—Ryan, Sarah, Destiny, and Tyler; eight grandchildren.
 They reside in Western North Carolina where Tom serves as lead pastor of The Bridge Church Of WNC.

 SAMPLE CHAPTER FROM “REFOCUS REKINDLE REJOICE